Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/tools/using-docker.md

-Please note that if you attempt to run `gradle grade` in an updated Docker container it is possible that the command will execute incorrectly if you previously use GatorGrader with a Docker container that contained different version of the Python programming language.
+Please note that if you attempt to run `gradle grade` in an updated Docker container it is possible that the command will execute incorrectly if you previously used GatorGrader with a Docker container that featured a different version of the Python programming language.
 In this situation, you should delete the directories inside of the `.dockagator` directory and then again attempt to run the `gradle grade` command inside of the Docker container.
 Specifically, you